Palette-Labs-Inc/registry/packages/registry-sdk/README.md

 ## Installation

-To install the EAS SDK, run the following command within your project directory:
+To install the SDK, run the following command within your project directory:

 ```sh
 yarn add @palette-labs/registry-sdk